 Vegan chickpea curry recipe – a tasty legume based vegan style curry made with high protein chickpeas and sweet potatoes.

-Who doesn’t love a good ole curry recipe?
+Who doesn’t love a good ole one pot chickpea curry?
 I know I do!
-More importantly who enjoys nothing more than a slow cooked vegan chickpea curry recipe.
-This spice infused curry is true vegan heaven especially with the additional use of sweet potatoes creating a uber filling family meal.
+More importantly who enjoys nothing more than a slow cooked easy vegan chickpea curry.
+This spice infused low fat curry is true gluten free vegan heaven especially with the additional use of sweet potatoes creating a uber filling family meal.

 There’s no such thing as a “curry” per say

 Although the word curry in English means a dish that is prepared with an array of complex spices, in Southern Asian region, curry doesn’t really have a true meaning.

 The vast majority Indian cooking is made up of dishes with herbs and spices, so there isn’t a spice word to describe a “curry”.

 With that being said, because the word “curry” is very popular in the British vocabulary, I too have somewhat embraced the word and use it to my leisure, though being acutely aware of its non existence to the South Asian population.

 Here in you UK you will find a large quantity of “curry houses” – a word used to describe take away style Indian cuisine.
 I’ve visited a few and the taste/flavours always seem to blow me away, almost to the point where I made a pledge to myself to try my hand at Indian style recipes.